Skip to main content

 Swap a light fixture (same location)NOCosmetic

-Replace a water heaterYES$58 building
+Replace a water heaterYES$62 Plumbing

-Add / move electrical outletsYES$58 building
+Add / move electrical outletsYES$62 Electrical

-Replace / repair roofYES
+Replace / repair roofYES$101 Building

-Build a deck or patioYES$84 building
+Build a deck or patioYES$101 Building

 Build a fence (≤6 ft)NOTypically exempt

-Replace HVAC systemYES$71 building
+Replace HVAC systemYES$84 Mechanical

 ∗ Costs are verified for Kansas City, MO from published fee schedule.
 Always confirm with your local building department.